benedekrozemberczki/Splitter/README.md

 gensim            3.6.0
 ```
 ### Datasets
 The code takes the **edge list** of the graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 A sample graph for `Cora` is included in the  `input/` directory.

-In addition to the edgelist there is a JSON file with the sparse features and a csv with the target variable.
+### Outputs

 ### Options
 The training of a Splitter embedding is handled by the `src/main.py` script which provides the following command line arguments.